ODA Spending

 Bilateral Spending

-In 2021, Italy spent US$214 million or 55% of total education ODA as bilateral funding.
-It included US$19 million or 5% of earmarked funding through multilaterals.
-The top three sub-sectors receiving the most bilateral education ODA were 'higher education' (24%), 'education facilities and training' (22%), and 'early childhood education' (19%).
+In 2022, Italy spent US$214 million or 71% of total education ODA as bilateral funding.
+It included US$11 million or 2% as earmarked funding through multilaterals.
+The top three sub-sectors receiving the most bilateral education ODA were 'education policy and administrative management' at 54%, 'higher education' at 21%, and 'education facilities and training' at 9%.

 Multilateral Spending and Commitments